Jeremy-Chopin/APACoSI/README.md

 ### IBSR dataset

-An example for processing graph matching using our RL-baseg algorithm on 3d IBSR dataset is available but the data are too heavy to be posted on this repository (contact me and I'll share the data with you).
+An example for processing graph matching using our RL-based algorithm on 3d IBSR dataset is available but the data are too heavy to be posted on this repository (contact me and I'll share the data with you).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)